NagarajG05/TranslateTableDDL/README.md

 is handled using SQLAlchemy DB API.
 The source and target table names are provided in an Excel file, and the script reads paths from a YAML configuration file.

+*Currently it supports transpiling of table definition between HANA and Snowflake but can be easily extended any other databases supported by SqlAchemy.
+For additional databases we need to maintain connection string in the file `db_engine.py`*

 ## Features

 - Generates DDL statements for the target database.